Quantum Sensing in Tweezer Arrays: Optical Magnetometry on an Individual-Atom Sensor Grid: Abstract

 \section{Abstract}

-We implemented a scalable platform for quantum sensing comprising hundreds of sites capable of holding individual laser-cooled atoms and demonstrate the applicability of this single-quantum-system sensor array to magnetic-field mapping on a two-dimensional grid.
+We implement a scalable platform for quantum sensing comprising hundreds of sites capable of holding individual laser-cooled atoms and demonstrate the applicability of this single-quantum-system sensor array to magnetic-field mapping on a two-dimensional grid.
 With each atom being confined in an optical tweezer within an area of \SI{0.5}{\micro\meter\squared} at mutual separations of \SI{7.0(2)}{\micro\meter}, we obtain micrometer-scale spatial resolution and highly parallelized operation.
 An additional steerable optical tweezer allows for a rearrangement of atoms within the grid and enables single-atom scanning microscopy with sub-micron resolution.
-Our novel individual-atom sensor platform finds its immediate application in mapping an externally applied DC gradient magnetic field.
+This individual-atom sensor platform finds its immediate application in mapping an externally applied DC gradient magnetic field.
 In a Ramsey-type measurement, we obtain a field resolution of \SI{98(29)}{\nano\tesla}.
-A calculation based on the net time of coherent evolution leads to a sensitivity of $\SI{20(7)}{\nano\tesla/\sqrt{\hertz}}$.
+We estimate the sensitivity to $\SI{25}{\micro\tesla/\sqrt{\hertz}}$.\\